hongseok-yang/logic21/README.md

 #### 8.7.
 What to Submit in KLMS?

+A zip file named "dpll.zip" containing two files:

 1. Source code of your implementation.
 Make sure that you follow the specifications described above.
 We plan to write a script that compiles and runs your code on some test cases automatically.
+Locate a solvepy*.py file on the root of the zip file.
 2. 1-2 page summary on what you did.
+The report must be written by a word processor and submitted in a pdf format.(its file name doesn't matter) The report should contain brief explanation of your algorithm and code.

 #### 8.8.
 Test Cases

 The following webpages contain benchmark problems in DIMACS format: [https://www.cs.ubc.ca/~hoos/SATLIB/benchm.html](https://www.cs.ubc.ca/~hoos/SATLIB/benchm.html) and [http://people.sc.fsu.edu/~jburkardt/data/cnf/cnf.html](http://people.sc.fsu.edu/~jburkardt/data/cnf/cnf.html).
+Those problems have a little bit different format described in the DIMACS format above; clause can be expressed on several lines, ill-formatted end lines.
+Therefore, you may need to modify your code or the problems to test them.
+However, the test cases for grading will strictly obey the DIMACS format above.
+I uploaded a zip file [https://github.com/hongseok-yang/logic21/blob/master/Others/Test_Case.zip] containing some test cases we used before.
+If you implemented the dpll algorithm in the lecture correctly, then your code will return a result in 1 minute (tested in i7 7700HQ).
+These file are just samples.
+We will try cases with various difficulty.
+Though your code returns the reuslt in 1 minute for the samples, it doesn't guarantee that your code will get a full score.

 #### 8.9.
 Final Remark

-The correctness matters the most.
 Make sure that your implementation handles corner cases correctly.
+There will be a timeout for each test case to check that you implemented the dpll algorithms in the lecture properly.

 ## 9. Study Materials